flevenson/BuildYourOwnBackend/README.md

 - **PATCH** - Update Availability of a Beer:
   `/api/v1/cerebral_beers/beer/:name/:availability/:abv`

-This endpoint allows users to update the availability of a specific beer to true or false and also the ABV.
+This endpoint allows users to update the availability of a specific beer to true or false, while also updating the ABV.
 ABV's must be sent as a number.
 An underscore may be included to indicate a decimal (ex.
-5_5 will become `5.5% ABV`).
+5_5 will become "5.5% ABV").
 Valid requests will receive `Availibility and ABV of [name] sucessfully updated!` in response.

 ##### Example Requests:

 `api/v1/cerebral_beers/beer/hollow+fang/true/5_5`

 `api/v1/cerebral_beers/beer/Remote+Island/False/10_7`

 ---